PreferenceKey's reduce method demystified

 Since we do not access to nextValue

-, SwiftUI won't even compute it.
+, SwiftUI won't compute it.

 This means that the inner VStack